Currency:

 269

-What should a site content audit include?
+What should a website content audit include?

-1. Get a Website Content Inspection Tool
+1. Get a Website Content Checker

 You don't have to spend days manually cataloging each subpage.
 There is a reliable site content audit control software that will do most of the dirty and tedious work for you, such as Screaming Frog.